 You can get advice and guidance on healthy eating from the NHS Eat Well.

-Online shopping slots can be difficult to find at the moment so you can cut down on trips to the supermarket and avoid the queues by creating a weekly menu and a shopping list of all the ingredients you’ll need.
+Online shopping slots can help you cut down on trips to the supermarket and avoid the queues by creating a weekly menu and a shopping list of all the ingredients you’ll need.
 It can save you money and help limit your food shopping to once a week.